aramis-lab/clinicadl/README.md

 - **Train neural networks.** Tensors obtained are used to perform the training of CNN models.

-- **MRI classification.** Previously trained models can be used to performe the inference of a particular or a set of MRI.
+- **MRI classification.** Previously trained models can be used to perform the inference of a particular or a set of MRI.

 For detailed instructions and options of each task type  `clinica 'task' -h`.